Dedicated to Our Community, Our Profession & Each Other

-Today, the department employs more than 250 professional personnel, which include firefighters, paramedics, fire prevention staff and administrative support.
-A network of nine stations protects 15 square miles.
+Today, the Alexandria Fire Department employs more than 250 professional personnel, which include firefighters, paramedics, fire prevention staff and administrative support.
+A network of 10 stations protects nearly 16 square miles.
 Among the department's specialized teams are the Northern Virginia Regional Hazardous Materials Team, Technical Rescue, Marine Operations and the Special Operations Team.

 Alexandria also has a volunteer organization, the Alexandria Volunteer Fire Department (AVFD).
 The AVFD has served the citizens of our fine City for more than two hundred years.
 AVFD members provide assistance in the areas of firefighting, emergency medical services, communications, canteen and administration.

 On February 7, the Alexandria Fire Department and Metro honored citizens and first responders who saved the life of a cardiac arrest victim at the Braddock Road Metro Station by using cardiopulmonary resuscitation, or CPR.
 This incident showed how immediate action – CPR, followed by advanced cardiac care and transportation to a medical facility – can help save a life.
 The incident also revealed the importance of community education and training in CPR, a technique that helps preserve blood flow to the brain and heart, and can help “buy time” until more advanced care arrives.

 - American Heart Association: CPR and First Aid: Find a Course

 The year 2016 marked the 150th anniversary of the Alexandria Fire Department.
 From water buckets and horse drawn steamer engines to state-of-the art fire stations, equipment, apparatus, and technology, the Fire Department has enjoyed a storied history.